aaltsys/doc-server3/install/03_install.rst

 local LAN, connect ``eth0`` to your LAN and leave other network ports unconnected.

-Power on the computer, and enter the BIOS.
-Make any necessary setup changes, such as boot device settings or boot order, as described previously in :ref:`bios_setup`.

 Installing Zentyal
 =============================

-Boot the server from the Zentyal Install DVD.
+Power on the computer, and boot from the Zentyal Install DVD.

 .. tip::
    A function key press such as :kbd:`[F8]` or :kbd:`[F12]`, or holding down